CA9io/electron-wrtc-relay/README.md

   preload: string //(optional) absolute path to your preload script.
 Using secure context if active (TODO: add example implementation)
 });

-// WHEN YOUR APP IS LOADED CALL wrtc.init()
+// IMPORTANT: WHEN YOUR APP IS LOADED CALL wrtc.init()

 // handle errors that may occur when trying to communicate with Electron